tiberiushunter/samwelek.co.uk/_posts/blog/2020-10-05-how-to-host-your-static-website-on-aws-with-github-actions.md

       run: aws cloudfront create-invalidation --distribution-id ${{ "{{ secrets.CLOUDFRONT_DIST_ID " }}}} --path "/*"

 ```

+Take note of the comments in the code, depending on your exact setup you may need to remove steps or modify the `Deploy to S3 bucket` step so it pulls your website from the directory it sits in e.g. `site/` or `dist/` are some common examples where your built website may reside.

+*If you're using pure HTML, CSS, and JS then put your website in a directory rather than keeping it all on the root level as otherwise you'll need to manually configure uploading each file rather than just listing a single directory to deploy.*

 Once you've done this, push this file along with the latest version of your website (if you've made any changes) to GitHub.